howprice/sdl2-sokoban/README.md

 ## TODO
-- Move the scripts into the [scripts](scripts) folder!
-- Turn off echo in .bat files

 - Build this project with cmake?
 - Add support for loading standard Sokoban SOK level files https://inventwithpython.com/pygame/chapter9.html http://sokobano.de/wiki/index.php?title=Level_format
 - Figure out relative path problem when loading tileset pngs (I have manually made the paths relative in the .tmx files as a work-around)